Ferrari 166 FL: Chassis and suspension

 The chassis was made of tubular steel and had a monoposto body.

 The front wheels were individually suspended on double wishbones with a transverse leaf spring.
 A rigid axle with semi-elliptical leaf springs and an anti-roll bar was installed at the rear.
 Both suspensions had hydraulic Houdaille lever shock absorbers.
 The 166 FL had drum brakes on all four wheels.
 The manual transmission was designed for five gears plus reverse gear.

 Performance

 The engine's maximum output was 310 hp (231 kW) at 7000 rpm.
 With a weight of 740 kg, the FL 166 achieved a power-to-weight ratio of 0.42 hp/kg (0.19 hp/lb).
 The top speed of the 166 FL was 310 km/h (193 mph).

 Racing history

 Between 1949 and 1952, the Ferrari 166 FL took part in the “Temporada Argentina” racing series in South America, which was part of the Formula Libre series of events.
-Here he proved very successful despite stiff competition from Alfa Romeo, Maserati, and Mercedes.
+Here it proved very successful despite stiff competition from Alfa Romeo, Maserati, and Mercedes.

 At the Temporada Argentina the most important victories were: